 When conducting CDD on a client, you will need to identify any beneficial owners within the meaning of Regulation 5.
-Note that this definition goes beyond the traditional understanding of the meaning of a beneficial owner.
+Note that the definition of a beneficial owner is broad.

 To identify the beneficial owner, obtain at least their name and record any other identifying details which are readily available.
 You may decide to use records that are publicly available, ask your client for the relevant information or use other sources.